GITCOINDEVELOPER/CRDFND/README.md

 ## Project Description!

-This is crowdfunding application where the backend is an polygon smart contract, and the frontend is an application script.
-This creates a completely decentralized crowdfunding app with a verifiable and immutably published project plan.
+This is crowdfunding application deployed on polygon mainnet which creates a completely decentralized crowdfunding app with a verifiable and immutably published project plan.

-Current crowdfunding platforms have a problem.
-Creators ask for funds to complete a project, but once funded, we don’t always see the expected results.
-This new crowdfunding app should work to prevent this.

-The creator asking for funds sets a deadline for raising 100% of the funds.
-The funds are split into creator-defined batches, with each batch being linked to a milestone.
-If the full amount isn't raised, the balance is refunded to the project backers.

-### Once fully funded, the project starts:

-- The first batch of funds is released to the creator to start the project.

-- If a majority of backers are unsatisfied with the progress, they can then vote to suspend the project, stop future payouts, and return the remaining funds to the backers.
-If completed, the next batch is released to the creator.

-- The same rules are followed until all milestones are completed, and all funds have been distributed, or until backers vote to suspend the project.
+This dapp is designed in such a way that creators can raise the funds in milestone and funders can vote on quality of campaign following which contract will decide weather creator is fraud or not and will only release funds when milestone is reached!

 ### Steps to run this locally